 Multi-region support

-Both work on ebay.com, ebay.co.uk, ebay.com.au, ebay.de, and other major regions.
+Both work on every eBay regional marketplace (all 18 TLDs, including .com, .co.uk, .com.au, .de, .nl, .be, .com.sg, and others).
 Both handle currency conversion correctly when placing bids in non-USD listings.

 Group bidding